 Discussion

-We found that mean woodcock flight altitudes fell below those typical of most migrating birds during fall (woodcock: 310m; all birds: 418–491m) and spring (woodcock: 427m; all birds: 438–559m; Horton et al. 2016).
-This result may be due, in part, to the greater representation of lower altitude flight locations in our data, as 33% of woodcock flight locations fell below the minimum altitude normally observed via weather radar (120m; Horton et al. 2016).
+We found that mean woodcock flight altitudes fell below those typical of most migrating birds during fall (woodcock: 338m; all birds: 418–491m) and spring (woodcock: 444m; all birds: 438–559m; Horton et al. 2016).
+This result may be due, in part, to the greater representation of lower altitude flight locations in our data, as 27% of woodcock flight locations fell below the minimum altitude normally observed via weather radar (120m; Horton et al. 2016).
 However, given preexisting information about woodcock’s high susceptibility to collisions with anthropogenic structures (Mendall and Aldous 1943, Loss et al. 2020) we believe that some portion of this effect is due to a biological difference between the flight altitudes of woodcock and other nocturnal migrants.
 Woodcocks’ unconventional use of low altitudes may be related to morphology, as they have a greater wing loading than 79% of species sampled by Poole (1938), and their wing loading appears to be considerably higher than other birds of comparable size.
 Birds with a higher wing loading than woodcock were generally non-migratory gamebirds or ducks, with the most similar species in terms of wing loading and mass being the non-migratory Rock Pigeon (Columba livia; Poole 1938).
-As high wing loading is speculated to be associated with migratory inefficiency (Bowlin et al. 2015), woodcock may be inefficient fliers and choose lower altitudes as a result (Galtbalt et al. 2021).
+As high wing loading is speculated to be associated with migratory inefficiency (Bowlin & Wikelski 2008), woodcock may be inefficient fliers and choose lower altitudes as a result (Grilli et al. 2017).

-As anticipated, we found little support for an age or sex difference in woodcock flight altitudes but considerable support for a seasonal difference, with woodcock flight altitudes being higher during spring (mean: 427m, 95% CRI: 324–536m) than fall (mean: 310m, 95% CRI: 235–393m).
+As anticipated, we found little support for an age or sex difference in woodcock flight altitudes but considerable support for a seasonal difference, with woodcock flight altitudes being higher during spring (mean: 444m, 95% CRI: 333–578m) than fall (mean: 338m, 95% CRI: 267–423m).
 This matches seasonal variation in flight altitudes observed via radar (Horton et al. 2016), presumably due to migrants utilizing southerly jet streams present at higher altitudes in the spring (La Sorte et al. 2014).
-As a result of these seasonal differences, woodcock are more likely to fly at altitudes that intersect airspace obstacles during fall than during spring, with 5% more locations occurring at low-rise building altitude, 8% more at wind turbine altitude, and 14% more at communication tower altitude.
-Woodcock collisions with buildings are generally observed during the spring rather than fall (Loss et al. 2019), which is notable as flight altitudes are generally higher during spring.
-This may be due to the short migratory durations of woodcock in the fall (Fish et al. 2024) or a mismatch between the data collection windows for bird collision studies and the fall migratory periods of woodcock (Loss et al. 2020).
+As a result of these seasonal differences, woodcock are more likely to fly at altitudes that intersect with wind turbines (31% vs. 25% of altitudes) and communication towers (61% vs. 52%) in fall than spring.
+Woodcock collisions with buildings appear to occur more frequently during the spring rather than fall (Loss et al. 2019, Loss et al. 2020), which is notable as flight altitudes are generally higher during spring.
+This may be due to a mismatch between the data collection windows for bird collision studies and the fall migratory periods of woodcock (Loss et al. 2020).
+These building collisions may also be associated with the frequency of migratory stopovers: woodcock spend longer migrating during spring, and the increased number of stopovers may expose woodcock to a greater risk of building collision during crepuscular flights (Berigan 2024).
+Woodcock also conduct lengthy aerial displays during the spring, which may provide an additional opportunity for collision with buildings.